Someone got killed on the world's most luxurious train.

 Lap of Luxury: The Rovos Rail train on the inside.
 On the left is the viewing car and deck at the back of the train.
 The lounge is in the middle, and the dining car is on the right.

-Room with a view: The beautiful sleep cabins on a Rovos Rail train, featured exgtensively in the novel.
+Room with a view: The beautiful sleep cabins on a Rovos Rail train, featured extensively in the novel.

 Saturday Night Special: The infamous Okapi knife ...

-Home of the Hawks: The (real) headquaters of the Directorate of Priority Crime Investigations (The Hawks), in Bellville.
+Home of the Hawks: The (real) headquarters of the Directorate of Priority Crime Investigations (The Hawks), in Bellville.
 This is where Benny Griessel has an office.

 Suspense goes international: The French city of Bordeaux plays a major part.
 The hub of the famed wine-growing region, it is a port city on the Garonne River in southwestern France, known for its Gothic Cathédrale Saint-André (where a secret meeting takes place in the novel, see below), 18th- to 19th-century mansions and notable art museums such as the Musée des Beaux-Arts de Bordeaux.
 The grand Place de la Bourse shown here, centered on the Three Graces fountain, overlooks the Miroir d’Eau reflecting pool.